software-students-fall2024/1-specification-nyu-now-you-re-unemployed/README.md

 3) As a user who struggles with consistency, I want to create short-term and long-term plans so that I stay motivated and maintain a structured routine.
 4) As a person who has quit in the past, I want reminders so that I am held accountable.
 5) As a new gym goer, I want demonstrational videos so that I can learn how to do workouts properly.
+6) As an athlete, I want to track my calories burned so that I can make sure I hit my fitness goals.
+7) As a new gym goer, I want suggested exercises so that I can learn more without feeling overwhelmed.
+8) As an app user, I want to monitor my workout progress and history so that I feel more motivated.
+(UML Diagram 2)*
+9) As a casual gym goer, I want organized categories of exercises so that I can easily create balanced workouts.
+10) As an athlete, I want to time my workouts so that I can follow workout steps correctly.

 ## Activity Diagrams